 - Don’t rely on prices that seem too good to be true.
+If the price seems to good to be true, it usually is!
 This is where your knowledge of the market (gained above) can help you.

 Engaging Homesearch Solutions Buyers Agent is a good way to protect you from underquoting.
 Our extensive experience and property databases ensure you will have the most up to date pricing and market information available.

 NSW Office of Fair Trading Property Industry Reforms